curiousmarkingsco/tailwindsjs/README.md

 ## ScriptyTUI Class Overview

 #### Unique Identifiers
-To prevent unexpected visual bugs, you will need to make a unique, Unique identifier to keep your animations scoped to exactly the element you want animated.
+To prevent unexpected visual bugs, you will need to make a unique identifier to keep your animations scoped to exactly the element you want animated.

 When defining our identifier, it is considered best practice to wrap it in square brackets to maintain the visual indication of an arbitrary definition.
 That way, it is clear to any TailwindCSS developer that the identifier was an arbitrary hand-written value.